Learning Outcomes

 Constitutional Basis

-Article II, Section 2 of the Constitution states: "The President shall be Commander in Chief of the Army and Navy of the United States, and of the Militia of the several States, when called into the actual Service of the United States."
-This clause gives the President operational control over the military.
+Article II, Section 2 provides: “The President shall be Commander in Chief of the Army and Navy of the United States, and of the Militia of the several States, when called into the actual Service of the United States.”
+This clause:

 Scope of Authority